gptscript-ai/gptscript/docs/docs/03-tools/03-openapi.md

 ```

 In this example, we have two security schemes, and both are defined as the defaults on the global level.
-They are separate entries in the global `security` array, so they are treated as a logical OR, and GPTScript will only
+They are separate entries in the global `security` array, so they are treated as a logical OR, and GPTScript will prompt
-need the environment variable for one or the other to make the request.
+the user to enter the credential for the first one (basic auth).

-When put into the same entry, they would be a logical AND, and the environment variables for both would be required.
+When put into the same entry, they would be a logical AND, and both would be required.
 It would look like this:

 ```yaml